Charles E W Bean, Diaries, AWM38 3DRL 606/47/1 - June 1916 - Part 8

 them tt we were going to attack - tt our

-trenches were simply full of stokes mortars.
+trenches were simply full of stoke mortars.

 (They probably crowded their trenches in consequence)